← All FAQs

 What is the demographic cliff in housing and why does it matter to rental owners?

 The demographic cliff refers to the structural shrinking of the entry-level buyer and renter pool over the coming decade.
-The largest home-buying generation, the Millennials, is aging out of starter homes and into move-up purchases, while Gen Z — the cohort meant to replace them at the bottom rung — is smaller and, in California, is net out-migrating to lower-cost states.
+The largest home-buying generation, the Millennials, is aging out of starter homes into move-up purchases, while Gen Z — the cohort meant to replace them at the bottom rung — is smaller and, in California, is net out-migrating to lower-cost states.

 Which rental properties are most exposed to the demographic cliff?